Why Representation Matters on One Day at a Time

 Netflix's heartwarming and charming reboot of the classic Norman Lear sitcom managed to shine a light on veterans issues, LGBTQ issues, immigration issues, as well as the complexities of being a single mother in a multi-generational Cuban-American family, all while making us laugh.
 It was no small feat, but it was one that co-creators Gloria Calderon Kellet and Mike Royce, along with their extremely talented cast led by the luminous Justina Machado and the legendary Rita Moreno, make look effortless.

 The good news?
-They're proving in season two, available for your binging pleasures now on the streaming service, that season one's success was no fluke.
+They proved in season two, available for your binging pleasures now on the streaming service, that season one's success was no fluke.

 And honestly, the TV landscape is all the better for it.
 With the call for greater Latino representation in entertainment at an all-time high, One Day at a Time is leading the charge in a heartfelt and smart way.
 Season two doesn't miss a beat in its approach to issue-based comedy as it sensitively furthers season one's standout coming out storyline for teenage Elena (played by Isabella Gomez), while coming at racism and immigration from new angles.
 While being laugh-out-loud funny, the series is also doing the work to normalize Latino families in America at a time when the political climate isn't exactly the warmest for them.
 And the importantnce of that isn't lost on Kellet.